Emigrant Lake (Jackson)

 In 1960 the dam was raised to a height of 198 feet and the lake enlarged.
 It now covers a surface area of 878 acres and holds over 40,000 acre feet of water at full pool.
 Built by the U. S. Bureau of Reclamation, it is operated as a part of the Talent Irrigation Division, a project which includes Howard Prairie Lake, Keene Creek Dam, Agate Lake, and the Green Springs power plant.
 Howard Prairie Lake and Keene Creek are in the Klamath Basin, and whenever there is surplus water available on the Klamath side of the Cascade divide, it is diverted into Emigrant Lake via Keene Creek diversion dam, the Cascade Divide Tunnel, and the Ashland Lateral Canal.
 Natural inflow to Emigrant Lake is from an area of 64.3 square miles; primary streams are Hill Creek and Emigrant Creek.
 Land in the drainage basin is mostly in private ownership, interspersed with federal lands administered by the Bureau of Land Management.
 The shoreline is entirely under county management as the Emigrant Lake Recreation Area.
 Outflow is into Emigrant Creek, tributary of Bear Creek, and into the East Lateral Canal.
 Primary purpose of the waters released from Emigrant Lake is for irrigation downstream in the Talent-Medford area, and as a result the lake fluctuates widely in surface area throughout the year.

 Emigrant Lake is also a popular recreation spot.
 In spring and summer there is heavy use for fishing, boating, and swimming.
-However, as the seasonal drawdown for irrigation progresses in late summer boat launching ramps and floating docks are left stranded and the remaining water is surrounded by a broad belt of soft, stinking mud.
-The lake is then unused for recreation until spring.
+However, as the seasonal drawdown for irrigation progresses in late summer boat launching ramps and floating docks are left stranded and the remaining water is surrounded by a broad belt of soft mud.
+Since the early 2000s the Rogue Rowing Club has maintained a dock accessible to the public which is moved down the shoreline slope as the water recedes.
+This system has enabled rowers to access the water with the reservoir as low as 7 percent full - that is, in a very dry year.
 The water level does not necessarily fall continuously, because Klamath Basin water is periodically diverted into Emigrant Creek.
 As long as water levels are up, there is good angling for largemouth bass and crappie, and some rainbow trout are caught.
 Camping in the Emigrant Lake Recreation Area extends through the whole summer, even when the lake itself is unusable.
 There is also a large picnic area, a swimming beach, playground facilities, and a boat ramp on the shoreline.